eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

 At this point, the subscriber will receive the topics that are being sent by the publisher.

-In order to see the messages from the DDS Global Data Space point of view, you can use the *eProsima Fast DDS* HelloWorld example running a subscriber.
+In order to see the messages from the DDS Global Data Space point of view, use the *eProsima Fast DDS* HelloWorld example running a subscriber.
 Find more information on how to do so at `Fast DDS HelloWorld <https://fast-dds.docs.eprosima.com/en/latest/fastdds/getting_started/simple_app/simple_app.html#writing-a-simple-publisher-and-subscriber-application>`_.